oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 For the authorization server, a proper CORS configuration is relevant for the token endpoint, where the browser-based application exchanges the authorization code for tokens.
 Additionally, if the authorization server provides additional endpoints to the application, such as discovery metadata URLs, JSON Web Key Sets, dynamic client registration, revocation, introspection or user info endpoints, these endpoints may also be accessed by the browser-based application.
 Consequentially, the authorization server is responsible for enforcing a proper CORS configuration on these endpoints.

-This specification does not include guidelines for deciding whether a CORS policy for these endpoints should be a wildcard origin or more restrictive.
-Note, however, that the browser will typically do a "preflight" request to check to see if the CORS protocol is understood and what the policy is.
-In absence of support for preflight requests at the server the browser will attempt to access the API endpoint regardless and will simply hide the succeeding or failing result from JavaScript if the policy does not allow sharing.
+This specification does not include guidelines for deciding the concrete CORS policy implementation, which can consist of a wildcard origin or a more restrictive configuration.
+Note that CORS has two modes of operation with different security properties.
+The first mode applies to CORS-safelisted requests, formerly known as simple requests, where the browser sends the request and uses the CORS response headers to decide if the response can be exposed to the client-side execution context.
+For non-CORS-safelisted requests, such as a request with a custom request header, the browser will first check the CORS policy using a preflight.
+The browser will only send the actual request when the server sends their approval in the preflight response.

-Note that the server CORS preflight response and the actual response CORS headers may differ, this allows the server to indicate wildcard support for accessing the endpoints during preflight when it has no access to the actual request's body or headers and then when the actual request is made decide to restrict the response after it was able to check the request was made from an expected origin based on the data in the request, e.g. based on pre-registered origins of the Browser-based OAuth 2.0 client.
+Note that due to the authorization server's specific configuration, it is possible that the CORS response to a preflight is different than the CORS response to the actual request.
+During the preflight, the authorization server can only verify the provided origin, but during an actual request, the authorization server has the full request data, such as the client ID.
+Consequentially, the authorization server can approve a known origin during the preflight, but reject the actual request after comparing the origin to this specific client's list of pre-registered origins.